Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 \subsection{CelebA-64}

 The CelebA data \citep{CelebA64}, a widely used benchmark with human celebrity face images, is on a much larger scale, with 162{,}770 training and 19{,}962 testing observations in the form of $3\times 64\times 64$ for the RGB images.
 Importantly, it also contains rich covariate information: 40 binary facial attributes, such as smiling, male, wearing a hat, eyeglasses, etc. The covariate information can turn the distributional differences measured by $r(X)$ into interpretable features.
-This aspect is very useful when generating scientific data, such as microbiome relative abundance data, where it is important to ensure that the key attributes match the real sample.
+This aspect (Desiderata C) is useful when evaluating synthetically generated scientific data, such as microbiome relative abundance data, where it is important to ensure that the key attributes match the real sample.
 We tried evaluating the generators in the low-dimensional feature space, but the low-dimensional mapping tends to smooth out the differences, and the choice of such mapping largely influences the evaluation results; hence, we still keep the evaluation in the original space.
-We use a DCGAN-style neural network architecture as the ratio learner, with a bounded softplus function as the output to ensure the range is in $[0,2]$.
+We use a DCGAN-style neural network architecture as the ratio learner, with a bounded sigmoid function $(\alpha=0.1)$ as the output to ensure the range is in $[0,2]$, and the training loss has a smoother decay with a small $\alpha$.
+Supplementary Section~\ref{supp_sec:act_sensi} provides the sensitivity analysis result when using the bounded softplus function as the output activation.